indigotech/taq-github-bot/src/data/local/github/tracks-node/track-6/steps/step-3.md

 The idea is to write some code to populate your database, creating an environment to facilitate your `Users` (list) query develop.
 Follow the steps:

 1. Create a new script on `package.json` and name it `seeds`.
 Leave it empty, for now.
 1. Create a file on a folder of your choice and write some code to add at least 50 users on database.
-This is is going to be your seed script.
+This is going to be your seed script.
 1. Think about how you would make it run properly, return to `package.json` and create your `npm run seeds` command.

 **NOTE:** don't forget that you have to connect with the database in order to run the code, right?